MIC-DKFZ/nnUNet/readme.md

 Click [here](https://github.com/MIC-DKFZ/nnUNet/tree/master) if you were looking for the old one instead.

+Coming from V1?
+Check out the [TLDR Migration Guide](documentation/tldr_migration_guide_from_v1.md).
+Reading the rest of the documentation is still strongly recommended ;-)

 # What is nnU-Net?
 Image datasets are enormously diverse: image dimensionality (2D, 3D), modalities/input channels (RGB image, CT, MRI, microscopy, ...), image sizes, voxel sizes, class ratio, target structure properties and more change substantially between datasets.